thecppzoo/thecppzoo.github.io/power-set-covariant-return-type-revisited.md

 By not requiring any order for the specification of the flags, we have also gained the ability to provide defaults.

 But without reflection/introspection nor Herb Sutter's metaclasses, writing `FontOptions` took a lot of work.
 We can paliate their lack using macros.
 I know, the usefulness of the rest of the discussion is suspect because I am advocating for a paliative for the lack of list of arguments using an idiom that itself requires a paliative...
 As a team leader I would rather my teams express as much as they can in code, even if such expression requires using a multiplicity of techniques.  **That is the fundamental element of my doctrine for software engineering: Express everything in code**.
+Use whatever resource you must, including macros or leaping into other languages.

 I will quote at length my old article, which assumed knowledge of yet another deficiency in C++, that you can't handle programmatically identifiers, discussed in my article [Introspection, preprocessing, ...](https://thecppzoo.blogspot.com/2015/11/introspection-preprocessing-and-boost.html):